cyberark/conjur-service-broker-go/README.md

         pcf/orgName: my-organization # note that this is only added for Service Broker API 2.15 and up pcf/type: org
       body:
-        # Layer to privilege an entire organzation to a resource
+        # Group to privilege an entire organzation to a resource
-        - !layer
+        - !group

         # Policy for the Space
         - !policy